msherry/AIWorld6/README.txt

 TODO:
+* Move the key to the right
 * Show on the output their signals
+* Record a history of certain elements and show a graph of them over time (100 data points??)
-* SHow on the output an options to montior a specific statistic ** Make the output scale up and down with size (maybe this shit should be in HTML????)
+** Make the output scale up and down with size (maybe this shit should be in HTML????)
 * Load needs to also load the terrain